6.5 Data Connector

 - A new worksheet with data connector is added.
 The data source is prefilled with the data source in the book but doesn't connect.
 You can change to import a new table.

-Note that each workbook can have different data sources, but only one particular connector type (such as CSV, JSON or OPJU).
+Note that each workbook can have different data sources, but only one particular connector type (such as Text/CSV, JSON or OPJU).
 That is, each worksheet in it can have its own data source that is supported by that connector type.

 To import data types not in the default menu: